open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/deployment/docker/index.md

 # Docker Deployment

-This guide will help you setup the OpenMetadata Application using Docker Deployment.
+This guide will help you set up the OpenMetadata Application using Docker Deployment.
 Before starting with the deployment make sure you follow all the below Prerequisites.

 ## Docker Deployment Architecture